deXOR0/URL-Shortener/README.md

 ## Usage

-To run the application you can start a local server with hot reloading enter the command
+To run the application you can start a local server with hot reloading enabled by entering this command command
 ```
 python run.py runserver --debug
 ```